bjompen/bjompen.github.io/posts/azure.defenderfordevops.md

 Some explanation might be good here:

 - I didn't set any trigger because it makes it easier to lab around it
-- We "need" to run windows latest as some tools seems to require non default config to run on ubuntu. more on that later.
+- We "need" to run windows latest right now. more on that in one of the notes.
 - The task will run, and it will run most of the available tools with default settings.

 We should of course give it a fancy display name, and there are actually some requirements we need to install as well, so lets make it a bit better before we click "save and run".